insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|AEC Order Header Details|

 b) We have added our Extension page `AEC Order Line Details` (33064477) as a part type with name `WebOrder Line Details`.
    Click on Property button and the weborder line details window appears.
-Page AEC Order Line Details SubPageLink field is `OrderNo` and base page SubPageLink field is `No.`
+Page AEC Order Line Details lists SubPageLink field as `OrderNo` and base page SubPageLink field as `No.`

 ![manualchange-salesorder2](/staticfiles/connectors/media/application-connector/navextension/manualchange-salesorder2.png)